bradhannah/Ultima5Redux-Demos/README.md

 4. Unzip the game into whatever directory you see fit

 4.5 IF you are MacOS then will need to do the following:
-`chown +x Ultima5Redux-MacOSX-Feb-24-2020.app/Contents/MacOS/*` - also you need to hold down CTRL and right click the app and click open since it is not a trusted app.
+`chmod +x Ultima5Redux-MacOSX-Feb-24-2020.app/Contents/MacOS/*` - also you need to hold down CTRL and right click the app and click open since it is not a trusted app.

 5a.
 Windows -> Run `Ultima5Redux3D`
 5b.
 MacOSX -> Run `Ultima5Redux-MacOSX-Feb-24-2020.app`